-Before getting started, watch the Tatter Patch How To video.
+Before getting started, watch one of these Tatter Patch How To video.

 A. Decide if you are removing thread or leaving some.
 If you are removing, cut out thread and trim any wild fringe that is around the hole.
 Do not cut all the way down or off, unless they are a long loose piece.
 Make sure you are only trimming down fringe around the perimeter of hole vs fully remove.
 B. Create a a template using the tracing paper.
 You will be tracing two lines.
 The inner outline is your hole or tear.
 The outer line will be free hand trace, making it around 3/4" wider then the hole.
 STEP 1: Cut